Fred0313/set-up-classification/README.md

 Data is hopefully feeded from league websites.

 ## What next?
-Covering Bandy formations are just behind the corner.
+Covering Bandy formations are a poseible next step.

 ## Acknowledgments